 What is a JSA (or JHA)?

 JSA stands for "Job Safety Analysis" and JHA stands for "Job Hazard Analysis."
-Most safety professionals utilize the the terms interchangeably.
+Most safety professionals utilize these terms interchangeably.
 Both a JSA and JHA are a process in which an organization (usually the safety professional) identifies hazards within jobs and tasks and develops mitigation strategies for those hazards to improve the safety of the workforce.
-See our blog article on the four steps of conducting a JSA to learn best practices for a JSA.
+See our blog articles on the four steps of conducting a JSA and the benefits of a JSA to learn the benefits and best practices for a JSA.

 What is the difference between a JSA and JHA?

 The job safety analysis definition is focused on three specific components:

 - Looking at the steps that make up a job.

 - Finding safety measures to avoid these risks.

 A job hazard analysis contains these same three components, and also includes a risk assessment to evaluate potential hazards.
 Some believe that this is what separates a JSA from a JHA.
 However, most safety professionals do include risk assessments in their JSAs.

 A risk assessment generally reviews the severity and probability of potential hazards.
 Most safety professionals utilize risk matrix calculations to assess and prioritize these hazards risks.
 We've put together a guide on risk matrix calculations and hazard assessment.
 Download our guide below:

 Ultimately, the end goals and results of a JSA and JHA are the same, which is likely why the terms are frequently used interchangeably.